-The Garden at Penrallt
+The Landscape at Penrallt

-Penrallt is the longest and most involved project we have undertaken.
-Our four acre corner of mid West Wales has remained our most passionate and continuous project for the past 23 years.
-Situated in the lhills at around 200m elevation, it sits on the border of the Cambrian and Snowdonian mountains Once a small Welsh farm it is now detached from all but four acres of its land we have nurtured the land to be a haven for plant and wildlife.
+Penrallt is a life long project and passion.
+Our four acre corner of mid West Wales has remained our most continuous project for the past 23 years.A landscape of nurture that literally feeds and sustains us allowing us to explore our passion for landscape and horticulture.Situated in the hills at around 200m elevation, it sits on the border of the Cambrian and Snowdonian mountains Once a small Welsh farm it is now detached from all but four acres of its land we have nurtured the land to be a haven for plant and wildlife.

 The Perenial garden lies on the lower part of the land and comprises of a series of terraced South facing beds surrounded by a dry stone wall and hedges.